cmu-sei/redemption/doc/test.md

 For some of these repairable=false and satisfactory=wontfix, which means we did not expect the tool to repair the alert, but it still yields a sub-optimal value.

-###### State E: satisfactory=wontfix|false, verdict=false, patch=empty, is-false-positive=false
+###### State E: satisfactory=wontfix|false, verdict=false, patch=empty, shouldnt_fix=false

-The alert was a false positive, and Redemption provided no repair.
-However, Redemption did not acknowledge that the alert was a false positive (and thus its lack of repair was for a completely different reason.)
+The alert was false or dependent, and Redemption provided no repair.
+However, Redemption did not recognize that the alert was false or dependent (and thus its lack of repair was for a completely different reason.)

 ###### State F: satisfactory=wontfix|false, verdict=true|complex, patch=nonempty